taskflow/taskflow/README.md

 - [Paolo Bolzoni](https://github.com/paolobolzoni) helped remove extraneous semicolons to suppress extra warning during compilation and contributed to a dataflow example
 - [Pursche](https://github.com/Pursche) fixed compilation warning on Microsoft Visual Studio
 - [KingDuckZ][KingDuckZ] helped discover the memory leak in the memory allocator used in graph and topology
-- [mrogez-yseop](https://github.com/mrogez-yseop) helped fix the missing comma in outputting the execution timeline JSON from the observer
+- [mrogez-yseop](https://github.com/mrogez-yseop) helped fix the missing comma in outputting the execution timeline JSON from the observer and the composition of an empty taskflow.
 - [Sztergbaum Roman](https://github.com/Milerius) replaced the error-prone global setting in cmake with project-specific targets

 Meanwhile, we appreciate the support from many organizations for our development on Cpp-Taskflow.